 Two stage training.
 In order to achieve both robust locomotion ability and flexible manipulation ability, we adopted a two-stage training strategy.
 Stage 1 focuses on obtaining the robust locomotion capability, which design is inspired by the powerful blind locomotion algorithm.
 Stage 2 aims to coordinate locomotion and manipulation to achieve whole-body large-range mobile manipulation, when the arm policy will be activated simultaneously with all the robotic arm joints.

-author={Guoping Pan and Qingwei Ben and Zhecheng Yuan and Guangqi Jiang and Yandong Ji and Jiangmiao Pang and Houde Liu and Huazhe Xu},
+author={Guoping Pan and Qingwei Ben and Zhecheng Yuan and Guangqi Jiang and Yandong Ji and Shoujie Li and Jiangmiao Pang and Houde Liu and Huazhe Xu},

 year={2024},